 Scientific program

-The IRL aims to promote collaborative research in philosophy (philosophy of language, philosophy of science, political philosophy and political theory), literature (literatures in French, world literatures, literary theory), linguistics, philology and the arts – with an opening towards the social sciences, especially on questions of democracy and environmental and medical humanities.
-It is based on a convergence of academic approaches: research grounded in disciplines yet open to interdisciplinarity (and to the way in which interdisciplinarity can recompose disciplines); a comparable emphasis on studies connected to specific spaces and contexts (area studies), as well as on comparative and transnational approaches; a shared desire to encourage research projects that shed light on major contemporary societal and political issues.
+The IRL aims to promote collaborative research in philosophy (philosophy of language, philosophy of science, political theory), literature (literatures in French, world literatures, literary theory), linguistics, philology and the arts – with an opening towards the social sciences, especially on questions of democracy and environmental and medical humanities.
+It is based on a convergence of academic approaches: research grounded in disciplines yet open to interdisciplinarity (and to the way in which interdisciplinarity can recompose disciplines); a comparable emphasis on studies connected to specific spaces and contexts (area studies), as well as on comparative and transnational approaches; a shared desire to encourage research projects that shed light on major contemporary societal and political challenges.

 The following (non-exclusive) research clusters have been singled out: